Dean of Southwell

 The Dean of Southwell is the head (primus inter pares – first among equals) and chair of the chapter of canons, the ruling body of Southwell Minster.
 The dean and chapter are based at the Cathedral and Parish Church of the Blessed Virgin Mary in Southwell, Nottinghamshire.
 Before 2000 the post was designated as a provost: the title was then the equivalent of dean (the title used at most English cathedrals) where the cathedral was also a parish church.
 The cathedral is the mother church of the Diocese of Southwell and Nottingham and seat of the Bishop of Southwell and Nottingham.
-The current interim Dean is The Revd Canon Dr Neil Evans.
+The current Dean is the is the Very Reverend Dr Stephen Evans who took up the role on 19 April 2026 having previously served as the as Rector of St Marylebone, London.